s-loar/card-game/README.md

 # card-game

-This is a card game built in Ruby to play with classes.
+This is a Black Jack game built in Ruby to play with classes.